 The bucket mapping logic is implemented in s3_squid_rewrite.py file.
-This script is not provided by CernVM-FS but needs to be written by the repository owner.
+This script is not provided by CernVM-FS but needs to be written by the repository owner (the CernVM-FS Git repository contains an example).
 The script needs to read requests from stdin and write mapped URLs to stdout, for instance: